![]() |

 Maryland Renaissance Festival |

 For many years, visitors were greeted by the friendly smile of "Sir" Fabian (above left), who also built much of the pavilion.
-He is greatly missed since retiring to Florida.
+He was greatly missed when he retired to Florida.
 Filling in during the 2004 season was the energetic Bjarne Viken (above right), a handsome "pirate" from Norway.
 After the season, the Kadon crew, in costume, celebrated an evening of dinner and horsemanship at Medieval Times.
-Here's the official group portrait (70KB).
+Here's the official group portrait.